Brand New (Salt-n-Pepa album)

 Brand New is the fifth studio album by American hip hop group Salt-N-Pepa, released on October 21, 1997, by London Records.
-The group's international label at the time, Red Ant Entertainment, filed for bankruptcy before the album was officially released.
-Salt-N-Pepa toured in support of the album, although the album had no other promotion whatsoever.
+The group's international label at the time, Red Ant Entertainment, filed for bankruptcy before the album was officially released; aside from a brief tour and some TV and print ads, almost no promotion was available to boost the record.
 Brand New spawned two singles: "R U Ready" and "Gitty Up".
-The album was certified gold by the Recording Industry Association of America (RIAA) on November 25, 1997.
+The album was certified gold by the Recording Industry Association of America (RIAA) on November 25, 1997, a sharp decline from the group's previous efforts.

 Production

 Brand New was the first Salt-N-Pepa album released after the group parted ways with longtime producer, writer, and manager Hurby "Luv Bug" Azor.
-Salt largely wrote, co-wrote, produced and co-produced the album.
+Instead, Salt took the lead in co-writing and co-produced the album.

 Critical reception

 Natasha Stovall of Rolling Stone praised the "richer piano-, guitar- and vocal-filled sound, emphasizing gritty soul and sweet, unadulterated funk."
 Jon Pareles of The New York Times wrote that the group "still juxtapose catchy come-ons ... and determinedly positive messages."
 Connie Johnson of the Los Angeles Times wrote that "while it's commendable that they're stretching out in a more uplifting, spiritually motivated arena, the group's forte is still worldly, raunchy, of-the-flesh fare."
+In a review for The Source, Raquel Cepeda described the album as "[m]elodically heavy, but lacking in the lyrical department".